zumbov2/swissgd/README.md

 [![Build Status](https://travis-ci.org/zumbov2/swissgd.svg?branch=master)](https://travis-ci.org/zumbov2/swissgd)

 # swissgd
 This R package is an interface to parts of the [Geo-Information Platform of the Swiss Confederation](https://www.geo.admin.ch/en/geo-services/geo-services/download-services.html) and **work-in-progress**.
-It provides functions to search and download data from [data.geo.admin.ch](https://data.geo.admin.ch/) and wraps around the [Spatial Temporal Asset Catalog (STAC) API](https://data.geo.admin.ch/api/stac/v0.9/).
+It provides functions to search and download geodata from [data.geo.admin.ch](https://data.geo.admin.ch/) and wraps around the [Spatial Temporal Asset Catalog (STAC) API](https://data.geo.admin.ch/api/stac/v0.9/).

 The acquisition and use of data or services is free of charge, subject to the provisions on fair use.
 For more information, please see the [Terms of Use](https://www.geo.admin.ch/en/geo-services/geo-services/terms-of-use.html).